 Namespaces are a way to organize and group our code into logical modules to avoid name collisions between different parts of our program.

-A namespace in Typescript encapsulates variables, functions, classes, and other elements in a container.
-This allows us to group and organize our code, avoiding conflicts and improving readability and maintainability.
+A namespace in TypeScript encapsulates variables, functions, classes, and other elements within a container.
+This allows us to group and organize our code, avoiding conflicts and improving its readability and maintainability.

 namespace MyNamespace {